 Feature film effects artists are typically used to working with millions or particles, polygons, and voxels.
 While it's acceptable for a render farm to chew through heavy data over the course of several hours for film; current game platforms are not designed with this kind of geometry in mind.
 It's up to the effects artist to understand this and produce visuals that are as light-weight as they are beautiful so that game engines can spend their efforts on more than just the visuals.

 This is not designed to be a step-by-step tutorial for making a "pretty" effect, but rather a general purpose guide geared at introducing a broad topic.
 If you are interested in transitioning from film to games, this talk may be useful as a primer as we'll introduce concepts such as: sprite sheets, power of two dimensions, texture packing, particle trimming, letting the GPU handle transformations, and vertex animation.
 Topics are introduced in a way that should build upon concepts that are already familiar to those with training in the motion picture discipline.
 All examples in this lecture are given using Houdini 15.5.523 and Unreal Engine 4.12.5.

 The example files may be downloaded and examined at the student's own leisure.

 After attaining a Bachelor of Applied Arts in Animation from Sheridan College, Stephen went on to work as a Product Specialist at Side Effects Software Inc, before beginning his career in film and games.
 He has worked as a visual effects artist and technical director in both fully animated and live action films at Starz Animation, Dr. D, and Digital Domain.
-Recently, he completed work on Microsoft’s Gears of War 4 and now works as a Senior VFX Artist at Electronic Arts Montréal.
+Recently, he completed work on Microsoft’s Gears of War 4, Electronic Arts' Mass Effect Andromeda, Star Wars Battlefront II and Battlefield V. He now works as a Senior VFX Artist at Scavengers Studio in Montréal.